Bynder/bynder-java-sdk/README.md

 ```bash
 $ mvn verify
 ```
-<b>Note:</b> Before the integration tests are executed, an instance of the <b>BynderApiService</b> class will be created using the base url, credentials and tokens defined in the "secret.properties" file.
+<b>Note:</b> Before the integration tests are executed, an instance of the <b>BynderService</b> class will be created using the base url, credentials and tokens defined in the "app.properties" file.

 After running this command, if everything is working fine, you should get a similar output as the one shown below, telling you all the tests ran successfully.